-- If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk: - Make your limits known before going too far. - You can withdraw consent to sexual activity at any time.
+- If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk: - o Make your limits known before going too far. - o You can withdraw consent to sexual activity at any time.
 Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of a sexual aggressor.
-Be direct as possible about wanting to leave the environment. - Grab someone nearby and ask them for help. - Be responsible about your alcohol and/or drug use.
-Alcohol and drugs can lower your sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - Attend large parties with friends you trust.
-Watch out for your friends and ask that they watch out for you. - Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB. - If you find yourself in the position of being the initiator of sexual behavior, these suggestions may help you to reduce your risk of being accused of sexual assault or another sexual crime: - Remember that you owe sexual respect to the other person.

-- $\circ~$ Don't make assumptions about the other person's consent or about how far they are willing to go.

-- Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior.

-- If your partner expresses a withdrawal of consent, stop immediately.

-- Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions.

-- Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually.

-- Don't take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
+Be direct as possible about wanting to leave the environment. - o Grab someone nearby and ask them for help. - o Be responsible about your alcohol and/or drug use.
+Alcohol and drugs can lower your sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - O Attend large parties with friends you trust.
+Watch out for your friends and ask that they watch out for you. - o Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB. - If you find yourself in the position of being the initiator of sexual behavior, these suggestions may help you to reduce your risk of being accused of sexual assault or another sexual crime: - o Remember that you owe sexual respect to the other person. - Don't make assumptions about the other person's consent or about how far they are willing to go. - o Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - o If your partner expresses a withdrawal of consent, stop immediately. - o Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions. - o Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - o Don't take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
 Further, don't be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person.

-- Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc.
+o Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc.

-- It is also important to be aware of the warning signs of an abusive person.
+It is also important to be aware of the warning signs of an abusive person.
 Some examples include:

-- Past abuse
+- o Past abuse

 - Threats of violence or abuse

-- Breaking objects
+- o Breaking objects

-- Using force during an argument
+- o Using force during an argument

 - o Jealousy

 - o Controlling behavior

-- Quick involvement
+- o Quick involvement

-- Unrealistic expectations
+- o Unrealistic expectations

-- \circ Isolation
+- o Isolation

-- Blames others for problems
+- o Blames others for problems

-- Hypersensitivity
+- o Hypersensitivity

-- Cruelty to animals or children
+- o Cruelty to animals or children

-- "Playful" use of force during sex
+- o "Playful" use of force during sex

-- Jekyll-and-Hyde personality
+- o Jekyll-and-Hyde personality